-Agile Mind course programs are much more than a digital curriculum.
-They are a complete set of tools to help teachers work more effectively and to help students take responsibility for their learning:
+Agile Mind programs are much more than a digital curriculum.
+They include a complete set of tools to help teachers work most effectively and to enable students to take responsibility for their learning:

-More than a decade of research shows that a comprehensive alignment of instructional resources correlates positively and powerfully to improved student achievement and teacher satisfaction.
-For details on Agile Mind course programs, click here.
+More than a decade of research shows that a comprehensive alignment of instructional resources correlates positively and powerfully to student achievement and teacher satisfaction For details on Agile Mind course programs, click here.

 Agile Mind programs were explicitly designed to equip teachers with resources worthy of the challenges they face every day.
 We use 21st century technologies to provide the tools, knowledge, and support teachers need to elevate their practice for all of the students they serve.
 For more information on our supports for teachers, click here.

 Agile Mind’s foundational research and development partner, the Charles A. Dana Center at The University of Texas at Austin, has been involved from inception in the Common Core State Standards for Mathematics (CCSSM) and Texas Essential Knowledge and Skills (TEKS)—and in the deeper learning they represent.
 Leveraging that knowledge and expertise, our programs have been built from the ground up to incorporate the vision as well as the requirements of these next-generation standards.
 Our professional development services are specifically designed to address the practice and content standards envisioned by the CCSSM and college readiness requirements.